Mitsubishi A6M Zero: Operational history

-Throughout the Battle of Midway Allied pilots expressed a high level of dissatisfaction with the F4F Wildcat.
+Throughout the Battle of Midway, American pilots expressed a high level of dissatisfaction with the F4F Wildcat in engaging the Zero.
 Captain Elliott Buckmaster, commanding officer of notes:

 The fighter pilots are very disappointed with the performance and length of sustained fire power of the F4F-4 airplanes.
 The Zero fighters could easily outmaneuver and out-climb the F4F-3, and the consensus of fighter pilot opinion is that the F4F-4 is even more sluggish and slow than the F4F-3.
 It is also felt that it was a mistake to put 6 guns on the F4F-4 and thus to reduce the rounds per gun.
 Many of our fighters ran out of ammunition even before the Jap dive bombers arrived over our forces; these were experienced pilots, not novices.

 They were astounded by the Zero's superiority:

 In the Coral Sea, they made all their approaches from the rear or high side and did relatively little damage because of our armor.
 It also is desired to call attention to the fact that there was an absence of the fancy stunting during pull outs or approaches for attacks.
 In this battle, the Japs dove in, made the attack and then immediately pulled out, taking advantage of their superior climb and maneuverability.
-In attacking fighters, the Zeros usually attacked from above rear at high speed and recovered by climbing vertically until they lost some speed and then pulled on through to complete a small loop of high wing over which placed them out of reach and in position for another attack.
+In attacking fighters, the Zeros usually attacked from above rear at high speed and recovered by climbing vertically until they lost some speed and then pulled on through to complete a small loop of [sic] high wing over which placed them out of reach and in position for another attack.
 By reversing the turn sharply after each attack the leader may get a shot at the enemy while he is climbing away or head on into a scissor if the Jap turns to meet it.